8 R Vector Operations With Example – A Complete Guide for Beginners

 1. What is R Vector?

 A vector is a sequence of elements that share the same data type.
 These elements are known as components of a vector.

-The basic data structure in R is the vector.
-R vector comes in two parts: Atomic vectors and Lists.
+A vector is the basic form of data structure in R. R vector comes in two parts: Atomic vectors and Lists.
 They have three common properties: